PrincessDinma/Data-Works/README.md

-# Data-Works
+# Visualization for Nigeria Covid-19 Data
-Mini project done in the process of learning Data Analysis Covid-19 data for Nigeria
+Mini project done in the process of learning Data Analysis.
+Covid-19 data for Nigeria

 This is a live data from the Nigerian center for disease control: https://covid19.ncdc.gov.ng/